payini/FFmpegBlazorDemo/README.md

 Click on `Choose File` to select an MP4 video file.
 The file will load, and play on the Video player.
 You have the option to just convert the file to MP3, or convert, and download by checking the `Download Output File` box, let's check the box and click the `Convert MP4 to MP3` button.

-After clicking the `Convert MP4 to MP3` button, you will see the log entries, progress completed, the downloaded **output.mp3** file, and the Audio player ready to play the MP3 file.
+After clicking the `Convert MP4 to MP3` button, you will see the log messages, the progress completed, the downloaded **output.mp3** file, and the Audio player ready to play the MP3 file.

 ![Convert MP4 to MP3 Results](images/b4df9f602d7fa16f71ace37e0ba36c16828aa5a4e4daec38dc7148f9537df875.png)